GentBajko/PotatoTracker/Readme.md

 ```sh
 pip install -r requirements.txt
 ```
-3. Replace YOUR_API_TOKEN in bot.py with your Telegram bot API token obtained from the BotFather.
+3. Replace `TELEGRAM_TOKEN` in bot.py with your Telegram bot API token obtained from the BotFather.

 4. Run the Python script:
 ```sh